 Similar exceptions would be thrown if you misconfigured other security settings such as

-Your Operations team can monitor the log files of your Kafka Streams applications for such error messages to spot any misconfigured applications quickly, and to alert the corresponding teams.
+Your Operations team can monitor the log files of your Streams API applications for such error messages to spot any misconfigured applications quickly, and to alert the corresponding teams.

-In summary, Kafka Streams makes your stream processing applications secure, and it achieves this through its native integration with Apache Kafka’s security functionality.
+In summary, the Streams API in Kafka makes your stream processing applications secure, and it achieves this through its native integration with Apache Kafka’s security functionality.